 Incidentally, a Daiquiri No.5 made with pineapple juice and you have the well-known Mary Pickford cocktail.

-And just lastly, a Daiquiri sweetened with grenadine instead of sugar constitutes a Bacardi cocktail and Bacardi insist, with the full-force of the law that it is their rum only that is to be used in this drink.
+And just lastly, sweetening a Daiquiri with grenadine instead of sugar constitutes a Bacardi cocktail and Bacardi insist, with the full-force of the law that it is their rum only that is to be used in this drink.

 Here are some other drinks and Daiquiris of the same ilk:

 A gorgeous, late-night, after-dinner version of our beloved classic with a hint of chocolate.

 Golden rum – 50ml

 The best modern Daiquiri I can think of by the brilliant Kevin Armstrong.

 Campari – 10ml

 Simple syrup – 15ml

 Shake and strain into chilled cocktail glass, garnish with flamed orange peel